Loans for Parents

 - You (the parent) must not have an adverse credit history.
 You can have an eligible co-signer on your loan, if needed.

-- You (the parent) must complete a Loan Agreement for a PLUS Loan (MPN) PRIOR to the disbursement of your loan.
+- You (the parent) must complete a Master Promissory Note (MPN for a PLUS Loan PRIOR to the disbursement of your loan.

 Interest Rates & Fees

 Interest rates are set by federal regulation, effective as of July 1 of the academic year.
 There are no application fees to apply for a Direct Parent PLUS Loan.